buildout/buildout/doc/getting-started.rst

 In an extending configuration (``builduot.cfg`` in the example above), or :ref:`on the buildout command line <unpinning-on-command-line>`.

+You might do this if pins are shared between projects and you want to unpin a requirement for one of the projects, or want to remove a pin while using a requirement in :ref:`development mode
+<python-development-projects>`.

 Buildout versions and automatic upgrade
 ---------------------------------------